TissuePowder/YAFOT-Facebook/README.md

 --pdir PDIR           directory of frames for main posts --cdir CDIR           directory of frames to post as comments under main posts --palbum-id PALBUM_ID
-                      album-id to post frames from --pdir --calbum-id CALBUM_ID
+    album-id to post frames from --pdir
+--calbum-id CALBUM_ID
-                      album-id to post frames from --cdir --token TOKEN         your facebook page access-token --start START         starting number of the frame to post --count COUNT         how many frames to post starting from --start --delay DELAY         delay between two frame-posts in seconds -v, --verbose         turns on verbosity
+    album-id to post frames from --cdir
+--token TOKEN         your facebook page access-token --start START         starting number of the frame to post --count COUNT         how many frames to post starting from --start --delay DELAY         delay between two frame-posts in seconds --use-timestamp       parse timestamp from filename -v, --verbose         turns on verbosity
 -n, --dry-run         offline testing, no web request made
 ```